Financial Aid FAQ

 - Do you have a loan repayment assistance program?

 There are several options in financing your legal education, including federal financial aid funds, scholarships, own resources, outside help.
 More information on the application process for financial aid.

 - Entering students should apply as soon as possible for full consideration of all programs.
 Your file will be evaluated once you are admitted to the law school if your file is complete.
 Completing the FAFSA by February 15 is recommended.
 You will receive an award letter within approximately three weeks of receipt of your admit letter (but no earlier than mid-March).
 Limited funding programs are awarded on a first-come, first-served basis.

 - Continuing students must submit the FAFSA by February 15 for a timely award and consideration for all limited-funded programs.

 Information about scholarships both offered by the School of Law and outside resources, is listed here: Scholarship Information.

 Seattle University School of Law offers several different types of financial aid funding, including scholarships, student loans and student employment.
 For more information, please review the financial aid programs listed on our website.

-The cost of attendance includes tuition, books and supplies, room and board, transportation, and personal expenses while enrolled in law school.
+The law school cost of attendance (law school graduate programs - LLM and MLS) includes tuition, books and supplies, room and board, transportation, and personal expenses while enrolled in law school.
 A standard student budget is comprised of these components, as specified by law, and financial aid cannot exceed the student budget amount.